This post may contain affiliate links. Please read my disclosure policy.

 In addition to the good luck this black eyed pea soup brings, the use of a slow cooker makes the recipe come alive.
 I did include a way to make this soup without a slow cooker.
 But I highly recommend investing in a Crock-Pot (relative cheap investment I only spent $25 for mine.)
 A slow cooker helps gives this soup a creamy texture and allows the flavors to fully infuse together.

 - Liquid Smoke.
-I use liquid smoke to replace that smokiness you would get from smoked meat.
+The use of liquid smoke gives this meal smokiness you would normally get from smoked meat.

 - Cajun Seasoning Mix.
-This is a homemade version easy and simple and really gives this recipe a kick.
+This is a homemade version easy and simple and really gives this recipe a kick PLUS it brings a more homemade touch to it.
 You can find the recipe HERE.

 - Kale.
 Traditionally black eyed pea soup is served with either mustard greens, turnip greens, or collard greens but in this recipe I use kale because of it’s amazing benefits.
 The article article 26 Science-Backed Health Benefits of Kale lays out the wealth of benefits kale has including it being high in fiber, rich in vitamin K and a great source of iron.